At cautious Toyota, low risk rules even as profit booms

-Toyota posted on Wednesday an annual operating profit of 1.32 trillion yen, with an operating margin of 5.98 percent, beating a market that had expected 1.26 trillion yen profit, according to Thomson Reuters StarMine's SmartEstimates.
+Toyota is expected to post on Wednesday an annual operating profit of 1.26 trillion yen according to Thomson Reuters StarMine's SmartEstimates, with an operating margin of about 5.6 percent.
 SmartEstimates place emphasis on timely forecasts by top-rated analysts.

-That means the company has achieved the target President Akio Toyoda set two years ago: to make 1 trillion yen in annual operating profit, and do so with a 5 percent margin.
-Its Japanese manufacturing arm also made a profit for the first time in five years.
+That would mean the company has achieved the target President Akio Toyoda set two years ago: to make 1 trillion yen in annual operating profit, and do so with a 5 percent margin.
+Its Japanese manufacturing arm is also likely to post a profit for the first time in five years.

 For Toyoda, mindful of lessons learned from huge losses run up in 2008 after a period of boom and rapid expansion, high profits are no reason to launch into a building programme - even as some rivals do exactly that.